 The international MrOS questionnaire(16) was administered at baseline to collect information about current smoking, number and type of medications, fracture history, family history of hip fracture, past medical history (rheumatoid arthritis) and high consumption of alcohol (3 or more glasses of alcohol-containing drinks per day), calculated from the reported frequency and amount of alcohol use.
 Previous fracture at baseline was documented as all fractures after the age of 50 years, regardless of trauma.
 For glucocorticoid exposure, this was documented in MrOS as use at least 3 times per week in the month preceding the baseline assessment.
 Apart from glucocorticoid use and rheumatoid arthritis (both FRAX input variables), there was no information on secondary causes of osteoporosis and the “Secondary Osteoporosis” input variable for FRAX probability calculation was set to no for all men.
 Self-reported falls during the 12 months preceding the baseline were recorded by questionnaire (past falls).

 At baseline, height (centimeters) and weight (kilograms) were measured, and BMI was calculated as kilograms per square meter.
 Time to complete 5 chair stands, walking speed over 6m (at usual pace) and grip strength using JAMAR dynamometers (Sammons Preston Rolyan, Bolingbrook, IL, US) were assessed at the baseline visit.
 Areal bone mineral density (BMD) was measured at the femoral neck, and appendicular lean mass from whole body scans, using Hologic QDR 4500 A or W (Hologic, Bedford, MA) or Lunar Prodigy (GE Lunar Corp., Madison, WI) depending on the centre, with cross calibration of instruments for BMD.
-A T-score was calculated using NHANES young women as a reference value.(18,19) In the subset in which the necessary variables were available (n=7531), FRAX 10-year probability of major osteoporotic fracture (MOF; hip, humerus, vertebral or forearm sites) was calculated using clinical risk factors described above with and without femoral neck BMD entered into country-specific FRAX models.
+A T-score was calculated using NHANES young women (Caucasian) as a reference value.(18,19) In the subset in which the necessary variables were available (n=7531), FRAX 10-year probability of major osteoporotic fracture (MOF; hip, humerus, vertebral or forearm sites) was calculated using clinical risk factors described above with and without femoral neck BMD entered into country-specific FRAX models.

 Fracture and death outcomes